 It's not a good look when a mouth slams shut - back to the default closed position at the end of a word.
 Unless the word ends on a closed mouth shape, the last shape of the spoken word should hold for a while.

-Finally, there are no hard and fast rules for lip sync.
+The final word is that there are no hard and fast rules for lip sync.
 What works for one character design or animation style, won't necessarily work for another.
 It may seem bewildering at first, but once you nail it - it's magic.
-And lip sync is just a subset of facial animation - coming soon.
+And lip sync is just a subset of facial animation - which is another blog post.

 Sherazade The Untold Stories (2017) is an animated TV series initially developed by Hahn Film.
-Clip is from episode 117, directed by Steve Bristow.
+Images are from season 1 episode 10 and episode 17, directed by Steve Bristow.

 Got any more lips sync tips and tricks?
 Post 'em as a comment.